saulpw/visidata/www/docs.md

 # VisiData documentation

-* VisiData's [manpage](/man) contains a comprehensive overview of all global and sheet-specific commands.
+* VisiData's [manpage](/man) contains a comprehensive quick reference of all global and sheet-specific commands.

 * The [system tests](/test) provide examples of how VisiData's atomic commands can be combined for complex workflows.

 * [CONTRIBUTING.md](/contributing) contains information on how to contribute to VisiData's ongoing development.

 * There are a few VisiData [demo videos](/videos).
-More are in the works, but please let us know if there are any features in particular you wish to learn more about.
+Please leave a note in any of the community spaces if there are any features in particular you want to know about.

 ## For developers